shreyhema/Personalized-Fitness-Plan-Generator/Milestone 4/README.md

 # 🏋️‍♂️ FitPlan AI: Personalized Fitness Plan Generator
 ### Milestone 4: Application Finalization & Deployment

 **FitPlan AI** is an all-in-one AI-driven health assistant.
-In this final milestone, the platform has been evolved from a workout generator into a comprehensive fitness ecosystem, integrating **Personalized Nutrition Tracking** and a **Secure Authentication Flow**.
+In this final milestone, the platform has been evolved from a workout generator into a comprehensive fitness ecosystem, integrating **Personalized Workout and Nutrition Plan** and a **Secure Authentication Flow**.

 ---